sourcegraph/sourcegraph-public-snapshot/doc/cody/faq.md

 ### What are embeddings for?

-Embeddings are one of the many ways Sourcegraph uses to retrieve relevant code to feed the large language model as context.
-Embeddings / vector search are complementary to other strategies.
-While it matches really well semantically ("what is this code about, what does it do?"), it drops syntax and other important precise matching info.
-Sourcegraph's overall approach is to blend results from multiple sources to provide the best answer possible.
+Embeddings help Sourcegraph retrieve relevant code to feed the Large Language Model as context.
+Embeddings, often associated with vector search, complement other strategies in the code retrieval process.

+While embeddings excel in semantic matching — determining "what is this code about" and "what does it do" — they may not capture syntax and other specific matching details as effectively.
+Sourcegraph's approach involves getting the best results from various sources to deliver the most accurate and comprehensive answers possible.

-### When using embeddings, are permissions enforced?
-Does Cody get fed code that the users doesn't have access to?
+### Do embeddings enforce permissions?
+Does Cody receive code that users don't have access to?

-Permissions are enforced when using embeddings.
-Today, Sourcegraph only uses embeddings search on a single repo, first checking that the users has access.
+When using embeddings, permissions are enforced to ensure Cody does not receive code the user cannot access.
+Currently, Sourcegraph uses embeddings search for a single repository, with a prior check to confirm user access.

-In the future, here are the steps that Sourcegraph will follow:
+In the future, the process will involve the following steps:

-- determine which repo you have access to
+- Determine which repositories the user has access to
-- query embeddings for each of those repo
+- Query embeddings for each of these repositories
-- pick the best results and send it back
+- Select the most relevant results and provide them to the user

-### I scheduled a one-off embeddings job but it is not showing up in the list of jobs.
-What happened?
+This approach safeguards data privacy and ensures that Cody's responses are based on code accessible to the user.

+### Why isn't my scheduled embedding job listed?

-There can be several reasons why a job is not showing up in the list of jobs:
+There can be several reasons why your scheduled one-off embedding job isn't appearing in the job list:

-- The repository is already queued or being processed
+- The repository is already in the queue or currently being processed
-- A job for the same repository and the same revision already completed successfully
+- The system has successfully completed a job for the same repository and revision
-- Another job for the same repository has been queued for processing within the [embeddings.MinimumInterval](./explanations/code_graph_context.md#adjust-the-minimum-time-interval-between-automatically-scheduled-embeddings) time window
+- Another job for the same repository is in the queue, scheduled within the [`embeddings.MinimumInterval`](./explanations/code_graph_context.md#adjust-the-minimum-time-interval-between-automatically-scheduled-embeddings) time window

 ### How do I stop a running embeddings job?

-Jobs in state _QUEUED_ or _PROCESSING_ can be canceled by admins from the **Cody > Embeddings Jobs** page.
-To cancel a job, click on the _Cancel_ button of the job you want to cancel.
-The job will be marked for cancellation.
-Note that, depending on the state of the job, it might take a few seconds or minutes for the job to actually be canceled.
+A running embeddings job with the state `QUEUED` or `PROCESSING` can be stopped by admins from the **Cody > Embeddings Jobs** page.
+To do so:

+- Click on the "Cancel" button associated with the job you wish to terminate
+- The job will then be tagged for cancellation.
+Please note that the time required for the job to be fully canceled may vary depending on its current state, ranging from a few seconds to a few minutes

 ### What are the reasons files are skipped?